isomerpages/tp-virtualcampus/_events/Highlights/POLITE Games 2023.md

 Keen to experience the electrifying games’ atmosphere in person?
 Support #TeamTemasek at selected games and catch the exciting action live in TP!
 (Refer to the games’ schedule below.)

-⭐ SEAL points will be awarded to registered student participants (Registration will be conducted at the entrance of the competition venue.)
+⭐ SEAL points will be awarded to registered student participants!
+Sign up here: [https://tinyurl.com/polite2023](https://tinyurl.com/polite2023)

-⭐ Enjoy free snacks/drinks while watching the games live
+⭐ Enjoy free snacks/drinks while watching the games live!

 ⭐ Look forward to sweet treats (popcorn/candy floss) and exciting half-time performances at the soccer games too!